LR Classic Safaris authentic 10 days Series Safari to Kruger National Park from Sunday 13 September to Tuesday 22 September 2020

 - GBP: £ 95.06 - £ 177.94

 CHRISSIESMEER SERIES RALLY

 - GBP: £ 387.56

 Botswan Safari-Adventure July 2020

 Pricing for self-drive guided catered safari-adventure Botswana July 2020

 Package at GBP10,000 for 2 people.
 Non-returnable deposit of 50% upon booking.
 Included for 2 people:

 - Land Rover Defender fully equipped for overlanding

-o Large dome tent with stretchers, mattresses, linen, sleeping bag, flees blanket, cushion,
+- Large dome tent with stretchers, mattresses, linen, sleeping bag, flees blanket, cushion, ground sheet;

 - All fuel and toll fees